nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

     Third-Party Tools
         Software or utilities that are not part of the original package or platform but can be integrated or used alongside it for additional functionalities.

+    Evidence Disk
+        An automatically generated drive that appears during the conversion of a forensic image to a ForensicVM.
+It contains directories named after Autopsy tags and serves as a container for evidence related to each tag.

+    ForensicVM
+        A virtual machine environment tailored for forensic analysis.
+It is derived from a forensic image and is used for systematic investigations without compromising the original data.

+    Autopsy Tags
+        Markers or labels within the Autopsy forensic software that aid in categorizing and organizing evidence.
+They are reflected as directories in the evidence disk.

+    Plugin
+        Software components that add specific features to an existing computer program.
+Within the context, plugins in Autopsy can help in functions such as creating new user credentials or resetting existing ones.

+    Forensic Administrator User
+        A user profile with elevated privileges, potentially created for the purpose of a forensic investigation, to ensure unrestricted access to required data.

+    BitLocker Drive
+        A drive encryption feature integrated into the Microsoft Windows operating system.
+In the provided context, the entire encrypted BitLocker drive is showcased being transferred for forensic analysis.

+    Ubuntu 22.10
+        A version of the Ubuntu operating system.
+Ubuntu is an open-source software platform that runs everywhere from the PC to the server and the cloud.

+    Evidence Disk
+        The specific drive or storage area where collected forensic evidence is saved.
+It is often labeled as “possible evidence”.

+    File Explorer
+        A graphical user interface (GUI) component that lets users manage and view files.
+It is used to navigate and identify the evidence disk.

+    Autopsy Tags
+        Markers or labels within the Autopsy forensic software that help in organizing evidence into specific categories.
+These tags are represented as folders on the evidence disk.

+    Hash Dump File
+        A file that contains hashed representations of data.
+In the context, it is identified as potential evidence.

+    Meterpreter
+        A type of payload in the Metasploit framework that provides an investigator with a command line interface to the targeted system.
+In the context, its deployment is considered as potential evidence.

+    ForensicVM
+        A virtual machine environment tailored for forensic investigations.
+It's essential to manage its operations correctly to preserve the integrity of the evidence.

+    Power Off/Log Out Option
+        An option in operating systems (like Ubuntu 22.10) that allows users to either shut down or log out of their accounts.
+Proper shutdown is recommended to ensure the integrity of collected evidence.